Boeing names its airliners using the 7X7 convention, except for the 720. Why did Boeing name this one in a different way from all of its other jets?

 But at the time, this new naming convention wasn’t immediately obvious, as the start of a new series.
 Today we think of the Boeing 720 as a naming anomaly, but this wasn’t necessarily what people thought of back then.
 And in any case, it wasn’t even the first such anomaly.
 We have previously looked at the 717, for instance.
 Note here that we are NOT referring to the renamed McDonnell Douglas MD-95.
 No, there was a 717 decades before that – at least on paper.

 717 And 720 – Boeing Offering A Smaller 707

 We are referring to the KC-135 and C-135, of course.
 The latter would have been the 717 – had there been a commercial version of it.
 Boeing first designed the 367-80, a conceptual design that led to the 707.
-The Air Force’s variant was dimensionally very close to this aircraft.
-As for the 707, the manufacturer enlarged it, to give it 3+3 economy seating.
+The Air Force’s variant had a larger fuselage diameter than this aircraft.
+As for the 707, the manufacturer enlarged it again, to give it 3+3 economy seating.

 (There is some confusion here, because Boeing painted “707” on the tail-fin of the 367-80, since it was using it to promote the 707.
 This led many people to assume that the 367-80 and the 707 were dimensionally the same.
 They definitely weren’t)